 B. GENERAL DEWATERING DISCHARGE REQUIREMENTS

-1. Dischargers shall comply with the following dewatering discharge requirements:
+B.1.
+Dischargers shall comply with the following dewatering discharge requirements:

-The discharge complies with receiving water limitations in Section IV.D of this General Order.
+The discharge complies with receiving water limitations in Section IV.D of this General Permit’s Order;

 The discharge is absent of pollutants in quantities that threaten to cause pollution or a nuisance;

-The dewatering activity takes place in an area without known (including, but not limited to information from: Geotracker, local permitting authorities, Water Boards, etc.) soil and/or groundwater contamination where that contamination could cause an exceedance of receiving water limitations.
+The dewatering activity takes place in an area without known (including, but not limited to information from: Geotracker, local permitting authorities, Water Boards, etc.) soil and/or groundwater contamination where that contamination could cause an exceedance of receiving water limitations;

-The discharger shall utilize outlet structures that withdraw water from the surface when conducing dewatering activity from sediment basins or similar impoundments, unless infeasible; and,and,
+The discharger shall utilize outlet structures that withdraw water from the surface when conducing dewatering activity from sediment basins or similar impoundments, unless infeasible; and,